WeblateOrg/weblate/docs/admin/install.rst

    * Celery, a dependency of Weblate, is not currently compatible with Python 3.12, see https://github.com/celery/kombu/issues/1804.
    * Python 3.12 performs slower than previous versions in some situations, see https://github.com/python/cpython/issues/109049.
+   * :ref:`winrc` might not work properly in Python 3.12, see https://github.com/translate/translate/issues/5071.

 Most notable dependencies: